Armalene18/CareerPathAI/README.md

 # CareerPath AI

-**1. Project Overview**
+## 1. Project Overview

 CareerPath AI is an Android mobile application designed to help users explore suitable career options based on their interests, skills and preferences.

-The application provides a short career assessment and uses the user's answers to calculate suitable career options.
-The prototype also includes user registration and login, application settings, notifications, dark mode, REST API integration and database connectivity.
+The application provides a short career assessment where users answer questions about their interests, preferred type of work, skills they would like to develop and preferred work environment.
+The answers are processed to calculate suitable career options.

+The prototype also includes user registration and login, application settings, REST API integration, SQL Server database connectivity, input validation, unit testing and GitHub Actions.

 The project was developed as part of the App Prototype Development assessment for the Diploma in Information Technology (Software Development).

- **2. Project Objectives**
+## 2. Project Objectives

 The main objectives of CareerPath AI are to: